Guardianship Q&A Series

 1. Who files: An interested person (such as an adult child).
 Where: Clerk of Superior Court in the parent’s county of residence (Special Proceedings Division).
 What: File AOC-SP-200 (Petition for Adjudication of Incompetence and Application for Appointment of Guardian or Limited Guardian) with supporting facts and any known power of attorney documents.
 When: After filing, the sheriff personally serves the parent, and the hearing is scheduled with at least 10 days’ notice.

 2. The clerk appoints a guardian ad litem for the parent, notifies next of kin, and may order a multidisciplinary evaluation.
-Contested matters may involve discovery or mediation.
 Timeframes vary by county and case complexity.

-3. At the hearing, the clerk decides incapacity and whether less restrictive options (like removing or supervising the agent) suffice.
+3. At the hearing, the clerk decides incompetence and whether less restrictive alternatives suffice.
 If guardianship is necessary, the clerk issues an order and Letters of Guardianship describing the guardian’s powers.

 Exceptions & Pitfalls